-This Article originally appeared on June 22, 2014 in CMSWire.
+This Article originally appeared in CMSWire.

 Under pressure from pure play e-Tailers such as Amazon and eBay, brick and mortar retailers are scrambling to defend their businesses.
 To stay competitive, most have now added an e-Commerce channel.
 The challenge for many legacy retailers is that e-Commerce has involved a long learning curve and now mobile and web channels have become part of core functionality rather than a cutting edge addition to the brand.
 Add to this that many traditional retailers still lack a core competency in the technical nuances necessary to compete effectively with the Amazons and eBays.Top retailers have wisely chosen to focus more effort on delivering a superior omnichannel shopping experience.
 This means enabling consistent data about the product and about the customer across multiple systems and processes, which is no simple task.
 Legacy retailers may use hundreds of systems to run their operations.
 Many of these systems were not intended to talk to one another, a capability that is necessary if a purchase is to be started in one channel and completed in another.